Find out why you need to respond to all your online reviews – not just the negative ones.

 As you earn more reviews for your business and consistently reply to them, prospective customers will see why they should choose you over your competition.
 They will see that you care about all your customers.
 As a result, more people will trust your business, and you will become the clear leader in your marketplace.

 When you invite your new customers to share reviews about their experiences online, simply remind them why they chose your company.
-Your odds of getting your new clients to post a review online are substantially higher, since it was customer reviews that attracted them to your business in the first place.
-Of course, this only works if you deliver on your promises and do good work.
+The odds of your new client posting a review online are good, since it was customer reviews that attracted them to your business in the first place.

-Here's an example of how we coached a client to respond to a negative review.
-One of our clients found a negative review that labeled their chiropractic clinic as "another cattle-in and cattle-out operation."
+For example, one of my company's clients found a negative review that labeled his chiropractic clinic as "another cattle-in and cattle-out operation."
 Ouch!
 The business owner wanted to share a fun and lighthearted response and wasn't afraid to repel people if his message didn't resonate with them.
-After careful consideration and discussion, we decided to create a video response using a humorous yet authentic approach and posted it on Facebook.
+After careful consideration and discussion, he decided to create a video response using a humorous yet authentic approach and posted it on Facebook.
 Remember, it's OK to have a sense of humor in business, as long as you are genuine and sincere.